 One of the most frequently asked questions about CBD oil that you can purchase online or in local stores, and perhaps the most complicated to answer, is “is CBD oil legal?”
 The answer is, “Yes, except when it isn’t.”

 Unfortunately, there are plenty of grey areas and lots of contradicting information when it comes to the legality of CBD oil.
 That has led to confusion for consumers and, in some cases, a few legal headaches for those selling it.
 Being familiar with the legalities of your particular situation is important to help you make a decision that’s right for you.

 Who Says CBD is Legal?

-For example, both marijuana and hemp-derived CBD oil come from cannabis plants, and that shared heritage is where much of the confusion is rooted.
-In short, law enforcement officials have struggled with the legality of CBD oil products especially those being sold locally.
+For example, both marijuana and hemp-derived products come from cannabis plants, and that shared heritage is where much of the confusion is rooted.
+In short, law enforcement officials have struggled with the legality of CBD products especially those being sold locally.
 In some cases, local law enforcement officials have arrested or confiscated the products of local merchants selling CBD, citing violations of their state marijuana possession laws.

 For example, in 2017 the Indiana Alcohol and Tobacco Commission held a series of raids on stores carrying CBD hemp oil products.
 But after further review of the state law, the Indiana State Police Department announced in August that it had determined that possession of hemp-derived CBD oil is not a crime.
 A similar situation happened in 2018 in Rutherford County, Tennessee.

-Furthermore, the situation is not that different in other states.
-Confusion about the legality of CBD oil can create different interpretations within differing state and local justice departments.
+The situation is not that different in other states.
+Confusion about the legality of hemp-derived products can create different interpretations within differing state and local justice departments.